Alastair Greene: Life and career

 By 1997, Greene compiled a band under his own name who opened for the Fabulous Thunderbirds, John Mayall, Lonnie Brooks, and Robin Trower.
 Work was sporadic and Greene had to obtain various day jobs to stay solvent.
 The experiences led Greene to recording his self-released debut album, A Little Wiser, which was issued in 2001.
 The collection comprised mainly Greene's own compositions, but included his versions of the Muddy Waters song "Ramblin' Mind" and Albert King's "Love Too Strong".
 A review for A Little Wiser stated that "Greene displays a monstrous ability for full-on blues-rock anthems.
 While some blues purists will no doubt chafe at his distorted Gibson bombast, those who prefer their blues amped up should be deafeningly pleased".
 Greene followed this with a live album, before a chance encounter led him to meet Alan Parsons, who invited Greene to play on the album, A Valid Path (2004).
 In 2009, when Parson's then guitarist, Godfrey Townsend, had scheduling conflicts, Greene played in Parson's band on a tour of the West Coast, and the following year Greene became a full-time band member.
 After a European tour with Parsons, Greene accepted an invite to fill in with Starship featuring Mickey Thomas for several live commitments.
 The second concert Greene undertook with them was opening for Lynyrd Skynyrd in Florida.

 After a couple more self-released albums, Greene recorded Trouble At Your Door in 2014 for Eclecto Groove Records.
 Erik Norlander played Hammond organ on the recording.
 Greene's commitments to the Alan Parsons Live Project lasted until 2017.
-An August 2013 concert performance in Medellín, Columbia, was released as the live album, Alan Parsons Symphonic Project, Live in Colombia, where Greene both played guitar throughout and sang on some of the tracks.
+An August 2013 concert performance in Medellín, Colombia, was released as the live album, Alan Parsons Symphonic Project, Live in Colombia, where Greene both played guitar throughout and sang on some of the tracks.

 Free of other assignments, Greene signed to Rip Cat Records and released the studio album, Dream Train, in 2017.
 It gained a four star review and nomination for 'Best Album of the Year' in DownBeat magazine; It was mixed and produced by David Z. The only track Greene did not write of the 13 therein was the Billy Gibbons-penned "Nome Zayne".
 To celebrate the 20th anniversary of forming his own band, Greene recorded Live From the 805 (2018) in front of a loyal sold-out crowd in Santa Barbara.
 It was nominated for 'Rock Blues Album of the Year' by Blues Blast magazine.